Pyraminx: Methods

 a) One Flip - This method uses two edges around one center solved and the third edge flipped.
 There are a total of six cases after this step, for which algorithms are memorized and executed.
 The third step involves using a common set of algorithms for all top first methods, also called Keyhole last layer, which involves 5 algorithms, four of them being the mirrors of each other.

 b) Keyhole - This method uses two edges in the right place around one center, and the third edge placed elsewhere on the puzzle.
 The centers of the fourth color are then solved using the slot formed by the non-permuted edge.
 The last step is solved using Keyhole last layer algorithms.

 c) OKA - In this method, one edge is oriented around two edges in the wrong place, but one of the edges that is in the wrong place belongs to the block itself.
 The last edge is found on the bottom layer, and a very simple algorithm is executed to get it in the right place, followed by keyhole last layer algorithms.

 Some other common top first methods are WO and Nutella.

-Many Pyraminx speedsolvers learn several methods, particularly top-first methods, and use the method that is best for the given solve.
+Many top Pyraminx speedsolvers only use V-first methods, as top-first methods are extremely clunky and outdated due to hardware.

-There is no consensus among pyraminx speedsolvers regarding whether top-first or v-first methods are faster.